 If a buyer has a mortgage, the majority of the buyer’s expenses at closing will be fees paid to the lender to originate the loan.
 Below is a breakdown of closing costs that a buyer may pay to their lender.
 Every buyer receives a good faith estimate prior from their lender up front so they know what to expect.

-- Up Front Mortgage Insurance: (This is collected on an FHA Loan) it protects the lender from the risk of the buyer defaulting.
-Here is a great article discussing how this works and what it costs:
+This is collected on an FHA Loan. iIt protects the lender from the risk of the buyer defaulting.
+Here is a great article discussing how this works and what it costs.

 Escrow Accounts for Buyers